9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 By adding a simple screen, partition or sun shade, you can simulate an intimate indoor environment with complete privacy.

-One inexpensive option is adding rolls of reed or bamboo screening, which you can find on Amazon or home improvement stores, like Lowe’s, for under $100 for an 8-foot wide by 4-foot tall panel.
+One inexpensive option is adding rolls of reed or bamboo screening, which you can find on Amazon or home improvement stores, like Lowe’s.

 If you already have a screened-in porch, these panels can be easily hung inside the enclosure to completely block out light and the peering eyes of neighbors.